Dear Ms Kitty,

 - Listen to his body language.
 This can show you signs of fear even before he hides.
 Cats can be hard for some people to read (women tend to be better at seeing their subtleties…check out this website to see how you score), so look for subtle signs like pulling away from you, ears a little flattened, whiskers folding back, pupils dilated, or being frozen in place.

-Fear Free Happy Homes has a great infographic on cat body language here.
+Fear Free Happy Homes has a great video on cat body language here.

 - Check your own stress level.
 Research shows that cats look to their guardians for how to react to new situations.
 Our cats often mirror us, so if you are calm and collected, chances are your cat will be too.